-Emergencies and other requests for services can also be reported to the District police by using one of the colored Emergency Call Boxes located throughout both campuses.
+Emergencies and other requests for services can be reported to the District Public Safety Office by using one of the Call Boxes located throughout the campus.

 Emergency directions in Braille are also on each phone to assist the visually impaired.
 More information is available through Disabled Students Programs and Services.